feifeiji89/attribution-reporting-api/AGGREGATE.md

 ### Optional: aggregatable buckets

-Currently the adtech doesn't have control over how the total `L1` budget is allocated across different types of conversions.

-With this optional feature, the adtech can now manage `L1` budget distribution across different aggregatable buckets, addressing common challenges such as:
+Aggregatable buckets is an optional feature that gives API callers the ability to manage `L1` contribution budget distribution across different aggregatable buckets or types of conversions, addressing common challenges such as:

 - Allocating the privacy budget between different types of conversions (e.g., biddable vs. non-biddable).
 - Distributing the budget across multiple SDKs to prevent any single SDK from consuming all available privacy budget.

-[Source registration](#attribution-source-registration) will accept an optional field `aggregatable_bucket_max_budget`, which is the dictionary used to set the maximum contribution for each aggregatable bucket for this source.
+[Source registrations](#attribution-source-registration) will accept an optional field `aggregatable_bucket_max_budget`, which is the dictionary used to set the maximum contribution for each aggregatable bucket for this source.